13 Ways to Invest That Don’t Involve the Stock Market

 8. Vacation Rentals

 Cryptocurrencies are non-centralized, digital currencies gaining popularity around the world.
 Bitcoin is the most well-known cryptocurrency, but it’s certainly not the only option.
 Cryptos are very volatile and the price swings are not for the faint of heart, so this is an option that’s only for the real gamblers out there.

 10. Municipal Bonds

 City and state governments also issue bonds to raise money for projects such as building new schools or highways.
 Though these bonds might pay lower interest rates than corporate bonds, the interest is exempt from federal income taxes and might also be exempt from state and local taxes, making your after-tax return comparable or sometimes higher than on some bonds with better interest rates.

 11. Private Equity Funds

 Private equity funds pool investors’ money under the control of a manager who uses the money to invest in privately held companies in a management capacity to help them grow.
 Private equity funds might generate higher rates of return, but they can also have high management fees and can lock up your money for several years or more.
 In addition, direct investment in private equity funds is generally limited to accredited investors, so you might not qualify to invest if your net worth or income isn’t high enough.

 12. Venture Capital

-Annuities are contracts where you agree to pay a certain amount of money up front in exchange for a series of payments over a certain period of time, or for the rest of your lifetime, from the insurance company.
+Annuities are contracts in which you agree to pay a certain amount of money up front in exchange for a series of payments over a certain period of time, or for the rest of your lifetime, from an insurance company.
 Annuities can be fixed, variable or indexed, with the difference being how your future payments are calculated.
 Annuities often offer the advantage of delaying taxes on the earnings until they are paid out to you.
 But annuities might have high fees that can reduce your earnings.
 They’re also commonly associated with high commissions for brokers, meaning an investment expert steering you into an annuity might not have your best interests in mind, so exercise caution and do your own research before buying one.